jboates01/fulcrum-active-fitness-gym/README.md

 ## 3. Seamless Contact and Interaction
 - **Goal:** Enable customers to contact Fulcrum Fitness effortlessly to book sessions or ask questions.
-- **Details:** A user-friendly contact form along with direct contact details and an interactive map to locate the fitness center.
+- **Details:** A user-friendly contact form along with direct contact details and an interactive map to locate the fitness centre.

 ## 4. Responsive Design for All Devices
 - **Goal:** Ensure every customer can access the website from any device, whether desktop, tablet, or smartphone.
 - **Details:** The website uses responsive design techniques to provide a consistent experience across all devices.

 ## 5. Find Us Easily
-- **Goal:** Help new clients locate the fitness center easily through detailed maps and directions.
+- **Goal:** Help new clients locate the fitness centre easily through detailed maps and directions.
-- **Details:** An embedded Google Maps interface allows users to get directions from their location to the center.
+- **Details:** An embedded Google Maps interface allows users to get directions from their location to the centre.

 ## 6. Learn and Engage
 - **Goal:** Offer educational content and updates through a blog and social media that encourage health and fitness education.